BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2025

 - the strength of a leader.

-4. Facilitate the organization of PAR Communities in every province under the leadership of the PAR Leader or the person of peace.
-These PAR Communities are groups of community leaders—church leaders, local government leaders, non-government organization leaders, or any mix of these—
+2. Let’s facilitate the organization of PAR Communities in every province under the leadership of the PAR Leader.
+These PAR Communities are groups of community leaders—church leaders, local government leaders, civil society organization leaders, academic leaders, business leaders, or any mix of these—

 - who have expressed interest to have a working relationship with us as a consulting and training team focused on Peace and Reconciliation;